ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 The image update uses SCP progress reporting and atomically replaces the active SIF.
-It does not build an image, create another release, or change the external configuration, certificates, logs, overlay, or node identity.
+It does not build an image, create another release, or change the external configuration, certificates, plugins, artifacts, recordings, logs, or node identity.

 Remove the remote service and deployment state: